Experienced Bridgeport Hospital Malpractice Lawyers Serving All of Connecticut

 - Upgrading the air filtration system

 - Prohibition of staff wearing scrubs home from the hospital

 In its conclusion the report said that, “The accountability promoted by the civil justice system is the engine of patient safety.”
 The report held that accountability is central to increasing patient safety and lowering health care costs.

 “Without the civil justice system, patient safety will suffer and health care costs will go up for everyone.”

 Our legal team offers years of experience in virtually every aspect of medical malpractice litigation.
-We routinely represent clients with respect to “common” types of medical malpractice claims; yet, we also handle many unique and rare cases.
-Here are some things to consider regarding some of the more prevalent instances of medical malpractice:
+We routinely represent clients with respect to “common” types of malpractice claims; yet, we also handle many unique and rare cases.
+Below are some things to consider regarding some of the more prevalent instances of medical malpractice.